1.0 Direction belongs exclusively to Physics

 • must make a provision for aiming, pointing, facing and tilt.

-pieces, or construct it with discrete components.
-When we invoke motion, we imply a minimum of two
+construct it with discrete components.
+When we invoke motion, we imply a minimum of

-locations, meaning two frames in the cosmic film.
-A mathematician may get away with saying that he
+two locations, meaning two frames in the cosmic film.
+A mathematician may get away with saying that he can

-can place a straight line between two static points.
-His argument is guaranteed to fail if he claims that
+place a straight line between two static points.
+His argument is guaranteed to fail if he claims

-two successive locations of one object constitute a straight line or rectilinear itinerary.
-With respect to
+that two successive locations of one object constitute a straight line or rectilinear itinerary.
+With

-what?
+respect to what?
 With respect to Jupiter?
-The only way we can depict direction is with a continuous straight line.
+The only way we can depict direction is with a continuous straight

 In Physics, the word straight roughly means: